Vitola de Galera: Hermoso No. 4

 A vitola to be savored over a medium bodied Cuban rum, or after a heavier lunch.
 A nice 1 hour interlude.
 Perfect ring gauge to length.

-I first tasted this cigar a few months ago while in Havana.
+I first tasted this cigar on a beautiful afternoon in Havana.
 I’d wanted to get my hands on it because I am a great lover of the Hermoso No. 4 vitola, and also the Por Larrañaga brand.

 I’ve always loved the distinctly nutty, caramel and toasted bread flavors of Por Larrañagas–in particular the Petit Coronas in Cabinets of 50.